jihdeh/xolder-ttt/scaling.md

 A divide and conquer strategy(tool: AWS Elastic Load Balancing)

 On the client side, we will want to implement an exponential backoff on the retry intervals to avoid overwhelming other nodes in the cluster (i.e [the thundering herd problem](https://en.wikipedia.org/wiki/Thundering_herd_problem)).

+Pub/Sub System for Real-Time Behavior:

+The behavior that we want to support:
+Sending and receiving messages in real time.

+We can rely on a Pub/Sub messaging system, which itself will rely on our previously described "smart" sharding strategy.

+Every zone or group of zones will be assigned to a Kafka topic, and whenever a player in a game plays, our servers which handle speaking to our database, will also send a Pub/Sub message to the appropriate Kafka topic.

+We'll then have a different set of servers who subscribe to the various Kakfa topics (probably one server cluster per topic), and our clients (Players) will establish websocket/tcp connections with these server clusters to receive Pub/Sub messages in real time.

+We'll want a load balancer in between the clients and these servers, which will also use the "smart" sharding strategy to match clients with the appropriate servers, which will be listening to the appropriate Kafka topics.

+When clients receive Pub/Sub messages, they'll handle them accordingly (e.g display if there's a winner or draw).

+Since each Pub/Sub message comes with a timestamp, and since playing involves writing to our persistent storage, the Pub/Sub messages will effectively be idempotent operations.

+Regards,